nooxnet/smart-meter-mbus-dlms/readme.md

 You can then play around with the MQTT settings.
 If everything is fine disable "testMode".

-## Create a Service for the Script
+## Create a service for the script

 Before you create a service I'd suggest to disable all logging.
 So in the "debug" section of the config file set everything to false.
 Also note that "maxBytes", "maxTelegrams" and "maxApplicationDataUnits"